 Xanthochromia was positive

 Subarachnoid haemorrhage (SAH) involves haemorrhage into the subarachnoid space — the area between the arachnoid membrane and the pia mater surrounding the brain.
 SAH is usually the result of bleeding from a berry aneurysm in the Circle of Willis.
 Symptoms of SAH include a severe headache with a rapid onset (“thunderclap headache”), vomiting, confusion, reduced level of consciousness and sometimes seizures.
 Neck stiffness or neck pain are also relatively common.
 3

 After a subarachnoid haemorrhage is confirmed, its origin needs to be determined.
 If the bleeding is likely to have originated from an aneurysm (as in this case given the absence of any trauma), the choice is between cerebral angiography (injecting radiocontrast through a catheter to the brain’s vasculature) and CT angiography (visualising blood vessels with radiocontrast on a CT scan) to identify aneurysms.
 Catheter angiography also offers the possibility of coiling an aneurysm at the time of identification.
 3

 The CT angiogram (CTA) reveals a small berry aneurysm in the anterior communicating artery.

 This confirms the CT angiogram result of an anterior communicating artery aneurysm.

 The anterior communicating artery connects the left and right anterior cerebral arteries.

 The anterior communicating artery is the most common location for aneurysms within the circle of Willis.

-- This is then taken up through the aorta, into the carotid vessels and into the cerebral circulation.
+Coiling involves inserting a catheter into the femoral artery under x-ray guidance, which is then guided through the aorta, carotid vessels and into the cerebral circulation.

 The interventional neuroradiologists felt that coiling of this aneurysm was possible.